A small service area on the eastbound side of the Swanley Bypass.

 Trivia and History

 In the 1980s there were several efforts to build a service station on the A20 into London.
-In 1986, BP proposed one on the westbound side near Sidcup.
+In 1986, BP proposed one on the westbound side at Petham Court Farm, close to the M25.
 In 1988 Fina proposed an eastbound petrol station and restaurant somewhere near Swanley, which was rejected.
 Although Kelly's Kitchen weren't named in the plan, the date and applicant suggests they had been planning another branch here.

 The chosen site was a 1930s farm building called Waddon.
 In 1983, the farm became a scrap yard.
 The site was purchased by BP in 1988, and turned into Swanley North services, with access from the new A20 bypass.
-It opened in around 1992 and the McDonald's joined it a few years later.
+It opened in around 1992 with the McDonald's joining it in 1994.